lcarsde/lcarswm/readme.md

 If there's no primary screen defined in the X server, then lcarswm will use the first monitor it finds as primary.

 lcarswm is a stacking window manager and displays one window at a time per screen.
 Windows always open on the primary monitor and can be moved to other monitors with keyboard short cuts.
-At some point, I'd love to have that managable via touch (mouse input), because what would an LCARS interface be without touchscreen usability.

 ## Acknowledgements
 Thank you very much to the creators of the following resources: